What Causes White Spots or Dots on TV Screen | Remove White Spots Manually

 Another solution also lies in TV programming.

 This may be out of adjustment, and therefore your TV may have a malfunctioning pixel.
 To fix this, you can clean the screen and replace it.
-In other words, disassemble the screen, clean it, and then reinstall it.
-If you see that this alternative does not work, you should then be thinking about switching to a new TV.
+In other words, disassemble the screen, clean it, and reinstall it.
+You should consider switching to a new TV if this alternative does not work.

 Other people advise that the best solution, in this case, is to do a screen replacement.